 Ceilings Visually inspected from floor level.
-Lath and plaster/plasterboard design.
+Predominantly lath and plaster construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered on the hard and plasterboard design.
+Partly plastered on hard and partly plasterboard.
+There may be some lath and plaster still present.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Mixed solid concrete/suspended timber joist design.
-Floors are overlaid with a range of finishes.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Floors are of suspended timber construction.
+The top surface of flooring was concealed by fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber.
-Internal pass doors are of flush timber and glass timber units.
-The kitchen comprises a range of fitted floor and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
+Mainly timber finish.
+The kitchen is fitted out with a range of storage units.
+Chimney breasts and fireplaces Wienelle, in an extent Chilling breasts and meplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fired heating appliance in the living room.
-Other original fireplaces have been removed and boarded over.
+Former fireplaces have been removed and sealed.
 Internal decorations Visually inspected.
-Predominantly painted ceiling and wall finishes.
-There are PVC wall and ceiling linings in the bathroom.
+Paint and textured paint finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical meter and switchgear equipment are located in the landing cupboard.
+Wiring, where visible, is PVC coated and there are 13amp sockets.
+The meter and consumer unit are located in the